 Dual citizenship itself usually does not expire.

-Do dual citizens have to serve in the military?
+Do dual citizens have to participate in military service?

 Some countries require military service from all citizens, including those with dual nationality.

-Others may exempt you if you have permanent residency abroad or citizenship elsewhere.
+Others may exempt you from military service if you have permanent residency or citizenship in a foreign country.

 More about Dual Citizenship